Landau theory for finite-time dynamical phase transitions

-At small times $t\ll\tau$ the optimal fluctuation is given by the inactivity solution $q(s)=p(s)=0$ which resides at the fixed point \eqnref{fp} [white bullet in \Figref{pp_magnetisation}(a)] of the dynamics.
-However, when $t$ exceeds a critical time $\tc$, non-trivial optimal fluctuations (coloured lines) occur.
-For times slightly above $\tc$, they remain close to $(q_\text{FP},p_\text{FP})$, but depart more and more from the fixed point as $t$ increases further, with their initial points eventually approaching the minima (black bullets) of the initial equilibrium rate function $\veq$.
-As $t\to\infty$, the dynamics moves entirely on the stable manifold (black line with inward pointing arrows) of the fixed point.
+At small observation times $t\ll\tau$, the optimal fluctuations that realise vanishing magnetisation $q(t)=m=0$ are given by the inactivity solution $q(s)=p(s)=0$ which resides at the fixed point~\eqnref{fp} of the dynamics.
+However, when $t$ exceeds the critical time $\tc$, which is a function of the parameters of the quench, see \eqnref{tcm} in \Secref{crittime}, non-trivial optimal fluctuations [coloured lines in \Figref{pp_magnetisation}(a)] occur.
+For times slightly above $\tc$, they remain close to the fixed point, but depart from it more and more as $t$ increases further.
+For long observation times $t\gg\tau$, the initial points of the optimal fluctuation approach the minima (black bullets) of the initial equilibrium rate function $\veq$.
+As $t\to\infty$, the dynamics occurs on the stable manifold~\eqnref{pst}, where the fixed point is approached exponentially slowly.

-The switch of the optimal fluctuation at $t=\tc$ from the inactivity solution [white bullet in \Figref{pp_magnetisation}(a)] for $t\leq\tc$ to non-trivial trajectories (coloured lines) for $t>\tc$ gives rise to a finite-time cusp singularity in $V(m,t)$ at $m=0$ for $t>\tc$, shown in \Figref{pp_magnetisation}(b).
-In close analogy with the equilibrium transition of the model, this cusp can be interpreted as a continuous, finite-time dynamical phase transition, with dynamical order parameter $m_0(m,t)$, the optimal initial magnetisation~\cite{Mei22a}.
-Figure~\figref{pp_magnetisation}(c) shows how $m_0(0,t)$ transitions from zero to a finite value at the critical time $t_\text{c}$.
-The time-dependent, optimal initial magnetisation $m_0(0,t)$ represents the dynamical analogue of $\bar m(\beta)$ at equilibrium [see \Figref{phase_diag}(b)].
-The dynamical order parameter $m_0$ is given by the minimum of a dynamical Landau potential $\msc{L}^{m,t}(m_0)$, the analogue of $\veq$ for this transition, that passes from a single into a double well at the critical time $\tc$~\cite{Mei22a}.
+The switch of the optimal fluctuation at $t=\tc$ from the inactivity solution for $t\leq\tc$ to non-trivial trajectories for $t>\tc$ gives rise to a finite-time cusp in $V(m,t)$ at $m=0$ for $t>\tc$, shown in \Figref{pp_magnetisation}(b).
+In close analogy with the equilibrium transition of the model, this cusp can be interpreted as a continuous, finite-time dynamical phase transition~\cite{Mei22a}.
+The order parameter for the transition, the dynamical analogue for $\bar m(\beta)$ at equilibrium, is given by $q(0)=m_0(m,t)$, the most-likely initial magnetisation for given $m$ and $t$~\cite{Mei22a}.
+Figure~\figref{pp_magnetisation}(c) shows how $m_0(0,t)$ transitions from zero to a finite value at the critical time $t_\text{c}$, in direct analogy with $\bar m(\beta)$ at equilibrium [\Figref{phase_diag}(b)].